OliWenman/geant4tomosim/README.md

 # What is Geant4TomoSim?
-The simulation of tomography data using the C++ Geant4 toolkit.
-Wrapped in Python via Cython.
-Saves its data as a NeXus file (.nxs) and uses the NXtomo format.
+It utilizes the C++ toolkit Geant4 that simulates particles through matter for tomography simulations.
+A user can easily setup their experiment via macro files and run it from Python.

 # Required dependcies
 - Geant4 10.04
+- Geant4 mpi
 - xraylib 3.30
 - GCC Compiler 8.0 or higher
 - Cmake 2.7 or higher
 - Cython 0.19.1
 - Python 2.7.1.5
+- Numpy
 - h5py

 # Build instructions